RikilG/ECC-Based-Authentication/README.md

 ## License

-Distributed under the MIT License.
+Code distributed under the MIT License.
 See `LICENSE` for more information.

 ## Team Members